Feyerabend/vm/README.md

 ```

 First duplicate what is already on stack, the two top items `TWODUP` (or `2DUP`), such that if we have "1 2" after would be left with "1 2 1 2".
 Next add the two numbers on the stack "1 2" becomes "3", and the first two still are there such that "1 2 3".
-The rotate `ROT` we get "2 3 1", and we `DROP` the top, "2 3".
-That is, the numbers that will be added next time.
+Then rotation `ROT` would get "2 3 1",
+and we then `DROP` the top, "2 3".
+That is, the numbers that remain will be added next time.
 And so on.

+There are added some extra jump instructions, comparation and a storage facility to accomodate interations.
+Also there is a framework for call/returns.
+The "activation records" are stored on the stack.
+For local storage not to interfer with the global, some new instructions have been added.